 In the retail space, global retailer Walmart implemented AR to revolutionise the shopping experience.
 In 2012, they teamed up with Marvel to create Super Hero AR.
 This is an augmented reality mobile app designed to help boost in-store traffic and generate more sales.
 The game invited Avenger fans to visit Walmart stores and unlock super hero powers using the app’s AR technology.
 Users scored victory points upon collecting all five superhero powers.

 As the capacity of immersive technology improves, this will support better gamified experiences.
-These experiences would fuel engagement in a variety of capacities and could prove to be a game-changer for the gamification market.
+These experiences will fuel engagement in a variety of capacities and could prove to be a game-changer for the gamification market.

 17. Artificial Intelligence (AI) Will Integrate With Gamified Solutions